 Possibly it was an economic impetus, thinks popular culture studies Professor Jack Santino.
 ‘Halloween has always been about breaking taboos, all those images of death adorning houses; gay parades, political parodies, and so forth,’ he says, ‘ Here the night offers an occasion to flaunt one's sexuality in a way not condoned by the everyday norms.
 Plus, the commercial Halloween industry has done their best to capitalize and commodify virtually every folk tradition.’

-‘It’s easy,’ says Georgia a self-professed sexy Halloween dresser.
+‘It’s easy,’ says Georgia, a self-professed sexy Halloween dresser.
 ‘I tend to go for an outfit that’s easy to whip together the night before.
-Typically, these end up being “sexy” costumes because it will just be my regular going-out clothes with a fancy dress twist.
-To be honest, I despise the rhetoric around Halloween costumes so if anything I like to prove a point that wearing less clothes has no bearing on my sexual desires or history.’
+Typically, these end up being “sexy” costumes because it will just be my going-out clothes that are easy to give a fancy dress twist.
+To be honest, I despise the rhetoric around Halloween costumes, it's like the pinnacle of the "she was asking for it" narrative.
+Whether you think my outfit is sexy or not is indicative of your desires, not mine - it certainly doesn't say anything about my sex life or whether i'm interested in having sex with anyone.'

 The sexy cat, if you will, like all more costumes says more about the wearer than they may think.
 ‘Although you are hiding behind a mask during Halloween, it may reveal more of yourself than you are conscious of,’ divulges Baetsen.
 ‘Previous psychological research on the meanings behind costume choices has revealed that turning into a sexy Jessica Rabbit can stand for a celebration of repressed sexuality, Cinderella can represent your lost innocence or beauty, and Zombie Joe can show your fascination with the macabre.’